European Liver Patients' Association

 The European Liver Patients' Association (ELPA) is an international non-governmental organisation best known for its role in patient advocacy concerning liver diseases.
-ELPA is an umbrella organisation representing more than 30 members stemming from 25 European and non-European countries.
+ELPA is an umbrella organisation representing 39 members stemming from 29 European and non-European countries.

 History

 ELPA was created in June 2004, when 13 liver patient groups from 10 European and Mediterranean countries met to create the association.
 ELPA was formally launched in Paris on 14 April 2005 during the annual conference of the European Association for the Study of the Liver (EASL).

-Nowadays, ELPA represents more than 30 liver patients' organisations from 25 different countries (Belgium, Bosnia and Herzegovina, Cyprus, Croatia, Denmark, Egypt, Finland, France, Georgia, Ireland, Israel, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom).
+Nowadays, ELPA represents 39 liver patients' organisations from 29 different countries (Albania, Belgium, Bosnia and Herzegovina, Cyprus, Croatia, Denmark, Egypt, Finland, France, Georgia, Hungary, Ireland, Israel, Italy, Kazakhstan, Montenegro, North Macedonia, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, United Kingdom).

 Objectives

 ELPA aims to promote the interests of people with liver disease and, in particular:

 Structure

 ELPA vision and activities are coordinated and supervised by an elected president, and a Governing Board made up of Directors who belong to an organisation that is a full member of the association.

 One of the Directors is also the Treasurer of the Association.
 As ELPA deals with many medical and scientific contents, a Scientific Committee formed by Medical Doctors and researchers has been appointed.
 The Secretariat in Brussels runs all day-by-day activities in the heart of the EU capital.

 ELPA is an official Non-Profit Organisation with international goals based in Brussels, governed by Belgian law for NonProfit Organisation (ASBL).
 Official roles and procedures of the association were published on the Moniteur Belge in 2005.